naantipa at gmail.com |

 I am thrilled to announce that, starting in January 2021, I will be joining the faculty at the UC San Diego Jacobs School of Engineering in the department of Electrical and Computer Engineering!
+If you are interested in Computational Imaging, Computational Photography, Neuroimaging, Ocean Microscopy or anything please feel free to email me.
+My new lab site is under construction.
+More to come soon.

 I am broadly interested in design of computational imaging systems that capture more than just 2D.
 By jointly designing optics, sensors, and algorithms, I aim to discover novel imaging systems that enable modalities not possible with conventional lenses and sensors alone.